awesome0597/CompBio/README.md

 filling the square with the respective color for those who heard the rumor, and for those who didn’t their square is filled with a head figure and a dotted question mark.<br>
 A person who's spreading the rumor is marked with wider edges. <br>

+Part B:
+A specific run of the rumor spreader program that positions the S4 group and empty spaces in the shape of spiral to create a slow spreading rate for the rumor.
+The set parameters for the run:<br>
+* Matrix Size: 100*100
+* P = 0.9
+* S1 = 0.3
+* S2 = 0.28
+* S3 = 0.28
+* S4 = 0.14
+* L = 3
+MAX_GEN = 100.<br>
+This program can also be run in two modes like the first part.